nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `PopupYYY` represents different types of `Popup`, e.g. `PopupAddProduct`, `PopupUpdateProduct`, `PopupAddItem`, etc.

 When a user clicks a button in `PopupYYY`, the associated command is generated from the inputs.
 The command is then passed to `MainWindow` for execution.
-This process is similar a command is executed from `CommandBox`.
+This process is similar to how a command is executed from `CommandBox`.

 The `commandResult` will then be sent to `ResultWindow` for display and `PopupYYY` will be hidden.